 Abnormal cardiac symptoms (palpitations) sometimes come and go and might not occur during standard in-office electrocardiogram testing.
-At Children’s Cardiology Group in Orange and Mission Viejo, California, the team of expert pediatric cardiologists provides Holter and event monitoring to collect more data about the electrical activity (rhythm) of your child’s heart.
+At Children’s Cardiology Group in Orange, Newport Beach and Mission Viejo, California, the team of expert pediatric cardiologists provides Holter and event monitoring to collect more data about the electrical activity (rhythm) of your child’s heart.
 Call Children’s Cardiology Group or schedule a consultation online today if you’re looking for specialized pediatric cardiology services.

 Holter and event monitors are small portable electrocardiogram devices that you wear for between one day and a month, or possibly longer.
 Holter monitors continuously record the electrical activity in your heart for 24-48 hours.
 However, if your cardiologist provides an event monitor, you activate it when you have symptoms.